mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Crew!", Shimba addressed the crowd of around twenty.
 The volume of hae voice shocked Melna out of her daydream.
 "This is uh.."
 Thi leaned toward Melna, trying to remember her name.

 "Melka-", she hinted to hae, "Belka!" thi shouted confidently.
-"This is Belka."
+"A traveler from Rudjan."

 They all greeted her out of sync with boisterous "Oy!"s and "Ai!"s.
-She was too paranoid about her identity to correct Shimba, but also too amused to mind.
+She smiled through the noise, too paranoid to say anything about it, too ashamed to look them in the eye.

-"Belka will be joining us for a trip to Heiko before Yansha."
+"Belka will be joining us for a short trip to the blockade before Yansha."

 "Heiko?"
 A maman approached the two, doing a once over of Melna with a disgusted look before thi ignored her and addressed Shimba.
 Thi spoke under hae breath but Melna could still hear hae.